tystar86/python_exercises/Tasks/math.md

 #1.
->Write a Python program to convert degree to radian.
+>Write a function to convert degree to radian.

 **Note :** The radian is the standard unit of angular measure, used in many areas of mathematics.
 An angle's measurement in radians is numerically equal to the length of a corresponding arc of a unit circle; one radian is just under 57.3 degrees (when the arc length is equal to the radius).